ITS2-FIDO2/Abgabe-Seedorf/README.md

 ## Code
 The code is in the `Code` directory sorted by Assignment Sheet and Task.

-You need to clone the [RIOT-OS GitHub repo](https://github.com/RIOT-OS/RIOT)
+You need to clone the [RIOT-OS GitHub repo](https://github.com/RIOT-OS/RIOT) to a adjacent directory to this.